crypto-willie/cignalsio-Trade-Setup/Intraday-Strategy.md

 Strategy concept pretty easy.
 Google your friend and do little research or find book's.
 Trading not Rocket Science, it's Art!
 Figure out what's best for you.
 You should always be learning.
 Always test new strategy!

-Usefull link I found long time ago.
+Useful link I found long time ago.
 Guy highlights pretty much all confluences I listed above.
-This will give you better idea of whats going on if your completely lost.
+This will give you better idea of what's going on if your completely lost.

 [dot net tutorials](https://dotnettutorials.net/course/trading-with-smart-money/)